timescale/docs/cloud/migrate-mst-cloud/entire-database.md

 </highlight>

 <procedure>

 ### Migrating the entire database at once
-1. At the `psql` prompt, dump all the data from your old database into a `.bak` file, using your Managed Service for TimescaleDB connection details.
-When you are prompted for a password, use your Managed Service for TimescaleDB
+1. Dump all the data from your old database into a `.bak` file, using your Managed Service for TimescaleDB connection details.
+When you are prompted for a password, use your Managed Service for TimescaleDB credentials:
-    credentials:
-    ```sql
+    ```bash
     pg_dump -U tsdbadmin -W \
     -h <mst_host> -p <mst_port> -Fc -v \
     -f <file-name>.bak defaultdb